 \subsection{Case Study 1: Local Differential Privacy}

-In the first case study, we envision the integration of \acron within a smart city/grid system.
-The service provider aims to periodically collect energy consumption data from all smart meters located in individual households to calculate electric bills, forecast load, etc. Previous studies~\cite{mcdaniel2009security, molina2010private} have demonstrated privacy risks by exposing raw energy to the service provider, e.g., with access to such data, the provider could potentially infer users' habits and behaviors.

-To address this privacy concern, one can employ \texttt{LDP-DC} from Algorithm~\ref{alg:ldp}.
-The service provider is also motivated to employ a poisoning-free version, \texttt{LDP-DC$^+$} as presented in Section~\ref{sec:pf-ldp}, to prevent poisoning by detecting malicious outputs from edge devices.
+\textbf{Description.} In the first case study, we envision the integration of \acron within a smart city/grid system.
+The service provider aims to periodically collect energy consumption data from all smart meters located in individual households to calculate electric bills, forecast load, etc. Previous studies~\cite{mcdaniel2009security, molina2010private} have demonstrated privacy risks by exposing raw energy to the service provider, e.g., with access to such data, the provider could potentially infer users' habits and behavior. \texttt{LDP-DC} (from Algorithm~\ref{alg:ldp}) can be employed to address this concern.
+The service provider is also motivated to use a poisoning-free version, \texttt{LDP-DC$^+$} as presented in Section~\ref{sec:pf-ldp}, to prevent poisoning attacks from potentially malicious edge devices.

-We build a prototype of a smart meter (\dev) based on a SAML11 Xplained Pro development board connecting to a PZEM-004T energy meter module. \dev's Non-Secure World consists of \texttt{LDP-DC} software (Algorithm~\ref{alg:ldp}) and a driver responsible for retrieving energy data from the PZEM-004T module.
+We build a prototype of a smart meter (\dev) based on NUCLEO-L552ZE-Q connecting to a PZEM-004T energy meter hardware module. \dev's Non-Secure World consists of \texttt{LDP-DC} software (Algorithm~\ref{alg:ldp}) and a driver responsible for retrieving energy data from the PZEM-004T hardware module.
 Meanwhile, the Secure World contains $\acron_{SK}$'s TCB.
 The service provider (\vrf) runs on a commodity desktop and communicates with \dev over serial communication.